jwesters/Personal-Writing/Drafts/Weekly Songs.md

 			So if you don't want me I promise not to linger
 			But before I go I gotta ask you dear about the tan line on your ring finger

+123. ["Million Rappers"](https://open.spotify.com/track/5NzwhGEGWhAnydguzNzo8I?si=1a8afc6215934db9) Phunk Junkeez (Fear of a Whack Planet).
+Looking this song up on Spotify I see that it only has 12,000 plays.
+Wow, this surprises me as I thought this band was more popular.
+I heard of this band through a 311 song where they name drop the Phunk Junkeez.
+I bought this album at a local pawn shop and...
+I wasn't that impressed with the album but I liked this song.
+I bought the album in high school and remember driving around at lunch hour listening to it.
+Of course my car didn't have a cd player so it was hooked up to a portable CD player that had a tape player adapter so I could listen to it in my car.
+I just remember a certain part of the song cracked me and my friends up while driving and it was:

+			No clowning around, just rockin' the spot
+			And pay attention to the 12 inch cut
+			Cuz DJ Roachclip's rippin' it up